 The construction of the monastery and church began on 6 January 1501 and was completed 100 years later.

 Vasco da Gama Burial Site

-Jerónimos Monastery is open from 10 to 5 daily except for Monday when it is closed.
+Jerónimos Monastery is open from 9:30 to 6 daily except for Monday when it is closed.
 It is located at Praça do Império 1400-206 Lisboa, 1400-206 Lisboa, Portugal.
-Tickets are 12.50 EUR ($14 USD).
-They do offer joint tickets with the museum and the tower that can save you some money if you are doing two or three.
+Tickets are 10 EUR (around $10.40 USD).
+They do offer joint tickets with the museum and the tower, which can save you some money if you are doing two or three.
 And, if you buy the joint ticket, you can skip the lines.

 Belém Tower is a UNESCO World Heritage Site (along with the nearby Jerónimos Monastery).
 According to Wikipedia, “The tower was commissioned by King John II to be part of a defense system at the mouth of the Tagus river and a ceremonial gateway to Lisbon.”
 The tower was built in the early 16th century and is in the Portuguese Manueline style.

 You May Also Like What Makes Portugal So Special

 The tower is four levels high, and you walk up a very narrow, one-way narrow, circular staircase to get to the top.
 There, you can enjoy a glorious view of the Tagus River with the 25th of April Bridge and the Christ the King statue in the distance.

 There is actually a lighting system that tells you when you can go, and when it’s red, people are traversing in the opposite direction.